William Dargue - A History of Birmingham Places & Placenames . . . from A to Y

 Paradise Close was a field south of Paradise Street near Birmingham Town Hall, which may have been associated with the Easy Hill estate.
 It was Paradise Row by 1785; Paradise Street by 1792; Paradise Circus Queensway with the building of the Inner Ring Road opened by Queen Elizabeth II in 1971.

 Paradise Lane 1940.
-Image, now free of copyright, downloaded from the late Peter Gamble's Virtual Brum website.
-See Acknowledgements for a direct link to this site.
+Image, now free of copyright, downloaded from the late Peter Gamble's now defunct Virtual Brum website.

 Hall Green